s

 All rooms are being set up with Video capabilities synched to audio.

-THE INSTRUMENTS:
+MUSICAL INSTRUMENTS:

 3 Drum Kits - 18", 20" & 22" Kicks